-Launched in 2015 by Art of Change 21 and conceived during the “Conclave of the 21” in 2014, Maskbook is the first artistic and citizen action project on the existing link between health, pollution and climate, using the mask as a symbol.
+Launched in 2015 ahead of the COP21, Maskbook is the first participatory, artistic and citizen action project addressing the existing link between health, air pollution and climate change.

 The maskbook.org site was launched in the fall of 2015 before the COP21.
 Today, it brings together over 1500 masked portraits from 30 different countries.

 Many artists, environmentally-engaged celebrities, architects, designers, stylists, creators, inventors, DIY and upcyclying gurus, have already participated in the Maskbook project, such as the French minister of Ecology Nicolas Hulot, the artist Lucy Orta, the climatologist Valérie Masson-Delmose or the Japanese architect Tadao Ando.